-I want to make a confession.
+I have to make a confession.
 I’ve already confessed this to the Lord.
 Now, I openly confess it to you.
-Praying seems like another thing on my “To Do” list.
-(I can barely type these words.)
-It is so terrible!
+Sometimes, praying seems like another thing on my “To Do” list.
+(I can barely type these words.
+I feel so ashamed.)
 What’s wrong with me?
 I’m supposed to love prayer.

 I decided to write this confession in my prayer journal.
 Honestly, it took a few minutes for me to actually write the words down!
 I had to remind myself, He already knows.
 He already knows!

 I followed this confession with a heart-felt request.